Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 ![](/Images/powerapps-2.PNG)

-- You would be redirected to Power Apps Studio where you can redesign your application to suite your needs.
+- You would be redirected to Power Apps Studio where you can redesign your application to suit your needs.
 The next screen would be like the image below.

 ![](/Images/powerapps-3.PNG)

-Employees at Microsoft have a busy time at work, so it is important we keep this application as simple and easy to navigate as possible.
+Employees at Microsoft have a busy time at work, so we must keep this application as simple and easy to navigate as possible.
 We would be editing our design so employees can submit their responses in less than 20 seconds while navigating through 3 screens.

 LET'S START RE-DESIGNING OUR APP!

 # Redesigning our Power Apps Application
-First thing we would do is change the theme of our application.
+The first thing we would do is change the theme of our application.
 This theme is too popular in Power Apps, we need something unique.
 To change the theme, go to 'Theme' at the top navbar and pick any theme of your choice.
 I would pick "Rose".
 Notice that immediately you pick a theme, the color of your application changes as shown below.

 ![](/Images/powerapps-4.PNG)